 - What pantry items are you relying on more than before?

-- What easy plant-based recipes have you come up with?
+- What kinds of pantry meals have you come up with?
 And which of these recipes are you excited to try?

 - Healthy Pantry Foods You Should Have on Hand